meeDamian/meeDamian.github.io/_posts/publishing-with-gradle.md

 }
 ```

-**WARN: If you've made ANY COMMITS while using this flow, IT IS NOT SAVE FOR YOU TO EVER OPEN-SOURCE THIS REPOSITORY!!!**
+**`WARN`: If you've made ANY COMMITS while using this flow, IT IS NOT SAVE FOR YOU TO EVER OPEN-SOURCE THIS REPOSITORY!!!**

 [inspiration](http://stackoverflow.com/a/18329835/390493)